axr/core/CONTRIBUTING.md

 ================
 Follow these coding standards when writing code for the prototype.
 The rules are quite simple and they ensure the code stays clean and readable.
-In general, follow the style as the code that is already present, but here are some
+In general, follow the same style as the code that is already present, but here are some
 guidelines:

-** Please note: these are somewhat out of date and will be updated soon **
+**Please note: these are somewhat out of date and will be updated soon**

 - Variable and method names: in camelCase starting with a lowercase letter.
 - Class names: in CamelCase starting with a capital letter.